Safety first - It's Your Responsibility

 The East Coast Trail Association provides the GPS coordinates for each trailhead on the individual path detail pages, hikers are advised to purchase our detailed maps.
 There are long stretches without roadway intersections.
 Cell phone coverage is intermittent along the trail.

 Emergency number: 911

-- Hunting season for different bird species is on going from 3rd week of September
+- Hunting season for different bird species is ongoing from mid-September

 The presence of these animals also attracts other recreational activities such as hunting and trapping.
 Licensed hunters and trappers are permitted to hunt and trap in certain areas that may be on or near the trail.
 Key safety practices during the hunting season are to always wear bright clothing, carry a whistle to communicate with hunters and as always hike with care.

 For dates and details on hunting and trapping please visit the provincial government's website on hunting and trapping..